Gyanvapi mosque case: Varanasi district court to decide on priority of applications tomorrow

 The court was hearing the petition filed by the five women, who have sought permission to offer daily prayers and observe other Hindu rituals at the back of the western wall of the Gyanvapi mosque.
 The mosque is located next to the Kashi Vishwanath temple.

+The Hindu litigants have claimed that a shivling – a representation of the Hindu deity Shiva – at the site was desecrated by 17-century Mughal ruler Aurangzeb, according to Bar and Bench.
+However, they claimed that the Hindu deities Shringar Gauri and Ganesh still exit there.

-The petition was first filed by them in a trial court in Varanasi.
-However, the Supreme Court had ordered on Friday to transfer the trial court proceedings to the court of the district judge in Varanasi.
-It had said that a more experienced hand was required to hear arguments in the sensitive case.
+The petition was first filed by them before a trial court in Varanasi.
+However, the Supreme Court on Friday ordered to transfer the trial court proceedings to the court of the district judge in Varanasi.
+It said that a more experienced hand was required to hear arguments in the sensitive case.

-The court had also directed the district court to decide on priority the application filed under Order 7 Rule 11 of the Code of Civil Procedure.
+The court also directed the district court to decide on priority the application filed under Order 7 Rule 11 of the Code of Civil Procedure.

 On May 12, the trial court ordered to complete a video survey of the site and present a detailed report.
 The survey commission submitted the report on May 19.